SuryaSankar/flask-sqlalchemy-booster/docs/source/index.rst

-.. flask-sqlalchemy-booster documentation master file, created by sphinx-quickstart on Sat May 16 03:06:43 2015.
+.. flask_sqlalchemy_booster documentation master file, created by sphinx-quickstart on Tue Apr 20 01:03:22 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Flask-SQLAlchemy-Booster
 ========================
-Flask-SQLAlchemy-Booster is a collection of methods which make querying easier
+Flask-SQLAlchemy-Booster is a wrapper around Flask-SQLAlchemy library which can act as a drop-in replacement for the same with two major extra feature sets

+1. A collection of ORM operations which provide additional querying and updating capabilities - like create_all, find_or_create, find_or_create_all etc

+2. A consistent api to serialize model objects by providing a dict_struct like this -

 It replaces the Model class with a subclass that adds
 	1. Additional querying methods and